skypjack/entt/docs/md/entity.md

 However, given a family of nested groups, it's still possible to sort the most restrictive of them.
-To prevent users from having to remember which of their groups is the most restrictive, the registry class offers the `sortable` member function to know if a group can be sorted or not.
+To prevent users from having to remember which of their groups is the most restrictive, the registry class offers the `sortable` member function to know if a group supports sorting it or not.

 ## Types: const, non-const and all in between